-(8) Pursuant to its discretion under KRS 238.505(8), the office has determined that charity game tickets, or pulltabs, shall not be an approved game of chance at a charity fundraising event held by an exempt organization.
+(8) Pursuant to its discretion under KRS 238.505(8), the department has determined that charity game tickets, or pulltabs, shall not be an approved game of chance at a charity fundraising event held by an exempt organization.

 Section 2.
 Special Limited Games Played at a Charity Fundraising Event.
-The office shall grant approval to play special limited games at a charity fundraising event if the information contained in the application and the totality of the circumstances show that the event meets the requirements of KRS 238.545(4)(d).
+The department shall grant approval to play special limited games at a charity fundraising event if the information contained in the application and the totality of the circumstances show that the event meets the requirements of KRS 238.545(4)(d).

 Section 3.
 Volunteers.
 (1) All individuals involved in the conduct of a charity fundraising event shall be trained in the proper conduct of the game and the control of funds.

 (a) Be in charge of the licensed gaming occasion;

 (c) Be responsible for assuring the proper receipt and recording of gaming funds.

 Section 4.
 Equipment Used for Events.
 (1) Poker tables, blackjack tables, prize wheels, and chips, scrip, or imitation money shall not be considered charitable gaming supplies or equipment and may be purchased from ordinary sources of supply.
 The organization shall not pay for poker tables, blackjack tables, prize wheels or chips, scrip, or imitation money from the charitable gaming account.

 (2) Roulette wheels and craps tables shall be considered charitable gaming supplies and shall be obtained from a licensed distributor.
 The organization shall pay for roulette wheels and craps tables from the charitable gaming account.

 (3) If special limited charity games are played, the organization shall provide the department with a copy of the executed contract for the use of those supplies no later than thirty (30) days following the event.
 This contract shall specify exactly the items provided, at what cost, and from whom.